creoapp/documentation/docs/classes/Camera.md

 This event is triggered when a new recordered movie is available.

 * **RecognizedObjects**(**objects**: **[List](../gravity/list.md)**)
 This event is triggered any time the array of recognized metadata objects changes or the position of a recognized object changes.
-The 'objects' parameter is a List of RecognizedObject.
+The 'objects' parameter is a List of <a href="RecognizedObject.md">RecognizedObject</a>.

 * **DidShow**()
 The view has been added to the App's views hierarchy.